The Elements of Collaborative Research

 Shared Vision

-The second pillar is building a strong and compelling vision to attract people to the team and provide a foundation for achieving shared goals.
+Building a strong and compelling vision attracts people to the team and provides a foundation for achieving shared goals.
 Shared vision provides a focal point around which a highly functioning team can coalesce.

 Setting Expectations